Online Content Accessibility

 NCDAE's accessible content instructions are short, concise cheatsheets and videos to take you through the steps for accessible formatting of Windows & Mac Word, PowerPoint, Excel, PDF and video files.

-Accessibility Tutorials from the UAA Web Community are available to guide content creators through the design of materials using best practices such as:
+UAA's Academic Innovations & eLearning staff have compiled a list of Accessibility Tutorials and How-To Guides and are available to guide content creators through the design of materials using best practices such as:

 - Making PDFs searchable and more accessible